alialayi/Swifty/README.md

     <br/>
 </p>

-This is an open-source Pyrox VPN base on V2rayng for android.
+This is an open-source Swifty VPN base on V2rayng for android.

 - [✍ Introduction](#-introduction)
   - [📥 Download](#-download)